I’m about to present a very lofty aspiration for International Law, one on recognising nature as a living person. But is this possible and practical?

 “Inanimate objects are sometimes parties in litigation.
-A ship has legal personality … So it should be as respects valleys… rivers, lakes… or even air that feels the destructive pressures of modern technology and modern life. … The voice of the existing beneficiaries of these environmental wonders should be heard.”
+A ship has legal personality, a fiction found useful for maritime purposes … So it should be as respects valleys… rivers, lakes… or even air that feels the destructive pressures of modern technology and modern life. … The voice of the existing beneficiaries of these environmental wonders should be heard.”

 In the recent Indian High Court case of Salim v State of Uttarakhand nearly 45 years later, the same sentiment echoes.
 The ruling in that case was made in response to a writ petition against pollution from industrial waste and mining amidst mounting pressures from the public and international community to clean up the river.

 This clearly illustrates that the concepts of legal entity and artificial personality exist to serve the needs of the law and can be flexible to respond to the changing needs of society.
 A change in international law to reflect this is very possible.

 But, will the governments’ recognition of Nature’s inherent right be practical in tackling environmental pollution?